 Meet Your private Guide Driver at Your hotel in Agrigento area.
 Relax on a scenic drive (1.5h) to Piazza Armerina on board of a Premium Class Mercedes Minivan.
 On the way admire the changing landscape characterized by peach plantations, vineyards or almond trees.

 Discover the Roman Villa in Piazza Armerina on a private guided tour exclusive to your party.
 The Villa is among the most luxurious of its kind, giving an interesting insight into Roman life at the time.
 It is especially noteworthy for the richness and the excellent quality of the mosaics which decorate almost every room.

 Guided walking tour through the famous Valley of Temples located near the town.
 Here you’ll see the Temple of Juno, with its excellent views of the entire valley, and the Temple of Concordia, beautifully preserved.
 The oldest ruin is traditionally named the Temple of Hercules.
 You can explore and learn about a few ancient Greek temples that exist in the valley that have since fallen to ruin.

 Agrigento was founded by colonists from Rhodes and Crete coming from nearby Gela.
 It reached its maximum splendor in the V c.
 BC when the magnificent Doric temples were built on the southern hill.
 In 406 BC the town was conquered by the Carthaginians.
 Though with the last Punic War it passed into Roman hands, who took over and changed its name to Agrigentum.

-Near here are the bizarre cliffs called Scala dei Turchi.
-Chalk striated by the wind.
+Nearby are the bizarre cliffs called Scala dei Turchi, chalk striated by the wind.
 Dazzling in the summer sun and compared by the locals to the cliffs of Dover.